Isaac Hayes: Family

-Hayes had 14 children, 14 grandchildren, and three great-grandchildren.
+Hayes had 11 children, 14 grandchildren, and three great-grandchildren.
 His first marriage was to Dancy Hayes in 1960 and ended in divorce.
-His second marriage was to Emily Ruth Watson on November 24, 1965.
-This marriage ended in divorce in 1972.
+His second marriage was to Emily Ruth Watson on November 24, 1965, and they divorced in 1972.
 Children from this marriage included Vincent Eric Hayes, Melanie Mia Hayes, and Nicole A. Hayes (Murrell).
 He married bank teller Mignon Harley on April 18, 1973, and they divorced in 1986; they had two children.

 Hayes and his wife were eventually forced into bankruptcy, owing over $6 million.
 Over the years, Isaac Hayes was able to recover financially.

-His fourth wife, Adjowa, gave birth to a son named Nana Kwadjo Hayes on April 10, 2006.
+Hayes's fourth wife, Adjowa, gave birth to a son named Nana Kwadjo Hayes on April 10, 2006.

 He also had one son to whom he gave his name, Isaac Hayes III, known as rap producer Ike Dirty.
-Hayes's eldest daughter is named Jackie, also named co-executor of his estate and other children to follow Veronica, Felicia, Melanie, Nikki, Lili, Darius, and Vincent and he also had a daughter named Heather Hayes.
+Hayes's eldest daughter is named Jackie, also named co-executor of his estate, and other children include Veronica, Felicia, Melanie, Nikki, Lili, Darius, Vincent and Heather.

 Scientology

 Hayes took his first Scientology course in 1993, later contributing endorsement blurbs for many Scientology books over the ensuing years.

 In 1996, Hayes began hosting The Isaac Hayes and Friends Radio Show on WRKS in New York City.
 While there, Hayes became a client of the vegan raw food chef Elijah Joy and his company Organic Soul Inc. Hayes also appears in the Scientology film Orientation.
-In 1998, Hayes and fellow Scientologist entertainers Anne Archer, Chick Corea and Haywood Nelson attended the 30th anniversary of Freedom Magazine, the Church of Scientology's self-described investigative news journal, at the National Press Club in Washington, DC, to honor eleven activists.
-In 2001, Hayes and Doug E. Fresh, another Scientologist musician, recorded a Scientology-inspired album called The Joy Of Creating – The Golden Era Musicians And Friends Play L. Ron Hubbard.
+In 1998, Hayes and fellow Scientologist entertainers Anne Archer, Chick Corea and Haywood Nelson attended the 30th anniversary of Freedom Magazine, the Church of Scientology's self-described investigative news journal, at the National Press Club in Washington, D.C., to honor eleven activists.
+In 2001, Hayes and Doug E. Fresh, another Scientologist musician, recorded a Scientology-inspired album called The Joy of Creating – The Golden Era Musicians and Friends Play L. Ron Hubbard.
+In February 2006, Hayes appeared in a music video called "United" for Youth for Human Rights International, a human rights group founded by the Church of Scientology-backed non-profit United for Human Rights.

 Charitable work

 The Isaac Hayes Foundation was founded in 1999 by Hayes.
-In February 2006, Hayes appeared in a Youth for Human Rights International music video called "United".
-YHRI is a human rights group founded by the non profit United for Human Rights.
 He was also involved in other human rights related groups such as the One Campaign.

 Isaac Hayes was crowned a chief in Ghana for his humanitarian work and economic efforts on the country's behalf.